2020s in video games: Eighth generation consoles (2012–present)

-The eighth generation of video game consoles, including the Nintendo Switch, PlayStation 4 and Xbox One, remain in widespread use.
+The eighth generation of video game consoles, including the Nintendo Switch, PlayStation 4 (PS4), and Xbox One, remain in widespread use.
 Cloud gaming services like Google Stadia and Amazon Luna are also part of the eighth generation.
-The Xbox One and Nintendo 3DS were both discontinued in 2020 with the Stadia also shutting down in 2023.
+The Xbox One and Nintendo 3DS were both discontinued in 2020.
+Stadia was shut down in 2023.

 Ninth generation consoles (2020–present)

-The ninth generation of video game consoles has begun in the 2020s, with the release of the Xbox Series X and Series S and PlayStation 5 in 2020.
+The ninth generation of video game consoles began with the release of the Xbox Series X, Series S, and PlayStation 5 in November 2020.
 The ninth generation offers faster computation and graphics processors, support for real-time ray tracing graphics, output for 4K resolution, and in some cases, 8K resolution, with rendering speeds targeting 60 frames per second (fps) or higher.
 Internally, both console families introduced new internal solid-state drive (SSD) systems to be used as high-throughput memory and storage systems for games to reduce or eliminate loading times and support in-game streaming.
 Standalone virtual reality headsets have also emerged with new entries in the Meta Quest line, HTC Vive XR Elite, and Apple Vision Pro all being introduced in the decade.
 The Nintendo Switch 2, a successor to the Switch, was released in most territories on June 5, 2025.

 History

 At the beginning of decade many events were severely impacted by the coronavirus pandemic of 2020 through 2022.
-One early example in 2020 was the cancellation of that year's edition of E3.
+One early example in 2020 was the cancellation of that year's edition of the Electronic Entertainment Expo (E3).
 Summer Game Fest would emerge as a successor to E3, as the brand was retired in 2023.
-Competitive gaming continued to gain mainstream appeal in the decade as the IOC announced the creation of the Olympic Esports Games and Saudi Arabia held the 2024 Esports World Cup.
-There were setbacks however, as both the Overwatch League and MLG ceased operations.
+Additionally, competitive gaming continued to gain mainstream appeal in the decade as the International Olympic Committee (IOC) announced the creation of the Olympic Esports Games and Saudi Arabia held the 2024 Esports World Cup (EWC).
+There were setbacks however, as both the Overwatch League (OWL) and Major League Gaming (MLG) ceased operations.